Convex bodies and asymptotic invariants for powers of monomial ideals: Asymptotic invariants for families of monomial ideals

 It is nevertheless true that for square-free monomial ideals $I\subseteq J$ one has $\widehat{\alpha}(I)\geq \widehat{\alpha}(J)$; see \cite[Lemma 3.10]{schweig}.
 Our proof for \Cref{homomaxhasleastalpha} draws inspiration from this result.
 Before giving the proof, we require some additional preparation. \end{rem}

 \begin{defn} For an ideal $I$ denote

 \end{defn}

-For any monomial ideal $I$, the set $\Irr(I)$ is a poset with respect to containment which has finitely many minimal elements.
+For any monomial ideal $I$, the set $\Irr(I)$ is a partially ordered set with respect to containment which has finitely many minimal elements.
 Moreover, $J_1, \ldots, J_s$ are the minimal elements of $\Irr(I)$ with respect to containment if and only if $I=J_1\cap \cdots \cap J_s$ is the irredundant irreducible decomposition of $I$.